predsci/PROF/mkdocs/docs/example.md

 > plot_prof_data(prof_data = prof_data, filename = '/path/to/filename')
 ```

-Next we will add 'fit data' structure to each pathogen - this is the data that will be fitted using a mechanistic compartmental model.
+Next we will add `fit data` structure to each pathogen - this is the data that will be fitted using a mechanistic compartmental model.
 NULL values for start/end dates mean set to start/end of the season data, and fit all available data:

 ``` r
 > prof_data = hhs_set_fitdates(prof_data=prof_data, fit_start=NULL, fit_end=NULL)